TEC Partnership Announces New Chair of Governors | FE News

 “It is the role of the TEC Partnership to facilitate the learning journey and I feel passionate that every learner should be given the opportunity to achieve their potential.
 The TEC Partnership is uniquely placed to prepare each learner to enter the world of work or further vocational or academic training.”

-Paul took up his position on 1st February 2023.Recommend0 recommendationsPublished in Education, Executive appointments
+Paul took up his position on 1st February 2023.Recommend0 recommendationsPublished in Executive appointments

 Responses